danykakbyrnes/US_Phosphorus/README.md

 The following scripts are used to recreate data and figures required for the paper titled [TBD].

 The analysis of phosphorus use across the US from 1930 to 2017 using the newly published gTREND-Phosphorus dataset.
-We use gTREND-phosphorus data found at XX.
+The dataset can be found at [XX].

 ## To do
 1. Move agricultural surplus code to P surplus repo